Pixel 9a vs Galaxy S24 FE: The battle for the affordable flagship crown

 This is one of the reasons why the so-called flagship killers, or affordable flagships, have gained so much popularity over the years.
 Google's A-series devices that launch between two regular flagship Pixel phones are a go-to option if people try to get the best bang for the buck.

-This comparison is preliminary at this stage because the Pixel 9a is still not official, and we will update it with benchmarks and tests once we lay our hands on the device.
+This comparison is preliminary, but we will update it with benchmarks and tests once we finish the review of the Pixel 9a.
 Until then, let's see how these two stack together.

-Google Pixel 9a vs Samsung Galaxy S24 FE expected differences:
+Google Pixel 9a vs Samsung Galaxy S24 FE differences:

 Google Pixel 9a | Samsung Galaxy S24 FE |